cfgauss/r-novice-gapminder/_episodes/11-plot-ggplot2.md

 {: .r}

 <img src="../fig/rmd-08-lifeExp-vs-gdpPercap-scatter-1.png" title="plot of chunk lifeExp-vs-gdpPercap-scatter" alt="plot of chunk lifeExp-vs-gdpPercap-scatter" style="display: block; margin: auto;" />

-So the first thing we do is call the `ggplot` function.
-This function lets R know that we're creating a new plot, and any of the arguments we give the `ggplot` function are the *global* options for the plot: they apply to all layers on the plot.

 We've passed in two arguments to `ggplot`.
 First, we tell `ggplot` what data we want to show on our figure, in this example the gapminder data we read in